TheFern2/fab-mentorship/Getting-Started/README.md

 - College
 - Bootcamp (In tech, not military)
 - Self taught
-- Company Sponsored (Is that a thing?)
+- Company Sponsored (Is that a thing?, if so please make sure to contribute a story)

 ## Discovery and Experimentation